juimin/comment_eraser/README.md

 - Click `Load unpacked` and select the cloned directory
 - Reload webpages as necessary

+At time of writing this pretty much just works off content scripts including css and I don't intend to make a quick toggle.

 ## Inspiration

 This project exists because I frequently find myself scrolling to the comments to read